mongodb/mongodb-kubernetes-operator/README.md

-# MongoDB Kubernetes Operator #
+# MongoDB Community Kubernetes Operator #

 <img align="left" src="https://mongodb-kubernetes-operator.s3.amazonaws.com/img/Leaf-Forest%402x.png">

-This is a Kubernetes Operator (https://coreos.com/operators/) which deploys MongoDB into Kubernetes clusters.
+This is a Kubernetes Operator (https://coreos.com/operators/) which deploys MongoDB Community into Kubernetes clusters.

 This codebase is currently _pre-alpha_, and is not ready for use.